top of page

 A man wearing a penis-sheath and an animal’s tail can be seen holding two cords attached to harpoons now embedded in the face of the large hippo that faces him.
 A second smaller hippo, behind the first, shares the same fate.
 The zig zag patterns represent the landscape the hunt is taking place within.

-DP43A - Naqada Pot Mockup 1.jpg
+DP43A - Naqada Pot 2.jpg

 DP44.jpg

-The Goddess Nekhbet in Vulture Form
+The Vulture Goddess Nekhbet

 Mortuary Temple of Hatshepsut, Deir el-Bahri